argonjs/docs/_tutorial/part1.md

 });"
 %}

 The renderEvent listeners are called after the updateEvent listeners.
 Argon supports multiple subviews within its view (currently, just single or stereo), so the render event needs to handle an arbitrary set of subviews, rendering the scene appropriately in each one.
-This is straightforward for the WebGL renderer, but the CSS renderer needs to have a separate HTML element for each content element for each subview.
-The `CSS3DArgonRender` and `CSS3DArgonHUD` help you manage this, allowing you to provide multiple elements, or simply cloning the element you provide if you only provide one.
-As you can see, the `CSS3DArgonRender` and `CSS3DArgonHUD` renderers mimic the interface of the normal [three.js](http://threejs.org/) `WebGLRenderer`, simplifying the code.

-Here we include render code for all three renderers, although only the code for the renderer(s) you are using needs to be included.
+This is straightforward for the WebGL renderer, which supports rendering into subviews within the `canvas`.
+Each subview can simply be rendererd independently.

 {% include code_highlight.html
 tscode='
 // renderEvent is fired whenever argon wants the app to update its display app.renderEvent.addEventListener(() => {
-    // set the renderers to know the current size of the viewport.
+    // set the renderer to know the current size of the viewport.
     // This is the full size of the viewport, which would include
     // both views if we are in stereo viewing mode const viewport = app.view.getViewport();
     renderer.setSize(viewport.width, viewport.height);
-    cssRenderer.setSize(viewport.width, viewport.height);
-    hud.setSize(viewport.width, viewport.height);

     // there is 1 subview in monocular mode, 2 in stereo mode
     for (let subview of app.view.getSubviews()) {